rajtilakls2510/DistributedStopwatch/README.md

 <img src="https://github.com/rajtilakls2510/DistributedStopwatch/blob/master/diagrams/Demo%20Image.png?raw=true">

 #### Description
-How cool will be to control one machine from another when they are on LAN?
+How cool will it be to control one machine from another when they are on LAN?
 This Application tries to simulate that using a Stopwatch.
 This Application let's you remotely control another stopwatch present on another computer on the LAN (Of course, you can control your own stopwatch).
 Since, this application is made